SKS-PH/haven-protocol/README.md

 > **Reminder:** Don't send real ETH to these accounts.

+## Adding the Haven token to metamask
+Running `npm run dev` pre-funds account #1 and #2 with 100 Haven tokens.
+Find the haven token contract address from the output of
+`npm run dev` and Import token on Metamask.

 # Brain dump
 ## What do we want _Haven_ to do?